HYPOD – Hyperspectral Oil Leak Detection for airborne pipeline monitoring

 Preparation of the drone flight and calibration of the hyperspectral sensor system by staff of the Scene Analysis Department.

-In Germany, Europe’s largest refinery location, more than 2400 km of crude oil pipelines connect refineries, ports, and storage facilities.
-High pressure ensures the efficient transport of oil through these pipelines, but this puts the pipeline’s material under stress.
-In addition to corrosion, pipe bends or weld seams are weak points in the pipelines and are particularly susceptible to leaking.
-To prevent environmental damage from leaks, pipeline providers carry out pressure and flow tests or wall thickness measurements by robots (aka pigs).
-These complex procedures usually involve an interruption of regular operations and are only performed occasionally because of the resulting loss of profit.
-So far, aerial monitoring of soil discoloration due to oil leakage by airplane or helicopter has only been carried out visually.
+In Germany alone, Europe's largest refinery location, more than 2400 km of crude oil pipelines connect refineries, ports and storage facilities.
+In order to transport the oil volumes through these pipelines, high pressures are used, which place a strain on the pipeline material.
+In addition to corrosion, weak points in the pipelines, such as pipe bends or weld seams, are particularly susceptible.
+In order to prevent environmental damage caused by leaks, pressure and flow tests or wall thickness measurements are carried out by robots (pigs).
+These complex procedures usually mean an interruption to regular operations and are only carried out occasionally due to the resulting loss of profit.
+Monitoring of soil discoloration caused by oil leaks from the air by plane or helicopter has so far only been carried out visually.

-The ZIM-funded project »Hyperspectral Oil Leak Detection HYPOD« aims to record both optical image data with a high spatial resolution and aerial images with a high spectral resolution (hyperspectral) by an aerial sensor platform.
-An automated, sensor-based evaluation in real-time ensures early and reliable detection of leaks, which supports or even replaces a purely visual and, therefore, error-prone evaluation.
-The underlying measuring principle is detecting the material-specific reflection behavior of crude oil on the earth's surface and the suppression of false alarms by other oil-bearing products, such as plastics.
+The ZIM-funded project "Hyperspectral Oil Leak Detection HYPOD" aimed to use a sensor flight platform to record both geometrically high-resolution optical image data and spectrally high-resolution (hyperspectral) aerial images.
+Automated, sensor-based evaluation in real time is intended to ensure early and reliable detection of leaks, which supports or even replaces a purely visual and therefore error-prone evaluation.
+The underlying measuring principle lies in the detection of the material-specific reflection behavior of crude oil on the earth's surface and the suppression of false alarms by other oil-based products such as plastic.

-• Method development for the hyperspectral detection of oil, including test data collection and development/implementation of a data processing routine.
+• Development of the method of hyperspectral detection of oil including test data collection and development/implementation of a data processing routine

-Ordinary (multispectral) cameras are sensitive to the visible reflected solar radiation.
-More complex cameras sometimes also record near-infrared or thermal signals.
-With a hyperspectral camera, the entire wavelength range of visible, near-wave, and short-wave infrared light is measured.
-Compared to only three channels of standard mobile phone/RGB cameras, several hundred to a thousand channels are available for hyperspectral cameras.
-The resulting reflection spectrum is a spectral signature, which is characteristic for each object and material.
-Also, oil has such specific reflection behavior.
-The difficulty of hyperspectral remote sensing lies in the fact that the mixing of oil and soil substrates/vegetation also causes the reflective properties of these materials to overlap.
-In addition, there are external factors such as atmospheric influence and distortion of the recorded images due to the movement of the flight platform.
+Ordinary (multispectral) cameras are sensitive in the range of visibly reflected solar radiation.
+More sophisticated cameras sometimes also record near-infrared or thermal signals.
+A hyperspectral camera, on the other hand, measures the entire wavelength range of visible, near-infrared and short-wave infrared light.
+The sensor not only has three or more channels available (as with a normal cell phone/RGB camera), but several hundred to a thousand channels.
+The resulting reflection spectrum forms a spectral signature that is specific to the object and material.
+Oil also has a specific reflection behavior.
+The difficulty of hyperspectral remote sensing lies in the fact that the mixing of oil and soil substrates/vegetation also overlaps the reflection properties of these materials.
+In addition, there are external factors such as atmospheric influences and distortions of the recorded images due to the flight movement of the flight platform.

-A realistic test scenario was set up to develop a reliable detection method.
-Different soil substrates were mixed with three types of crude oil and diesel in oil catch pans.
-Some of these oil pans were used to simulate common false alarms caused by plastic objects, to prompt unwanted mix-ups with objects of similar material properties.
-For hyperspectral measurements from the air, Fraunhofer IOSB uses the latest hyperspectral sensors.
-Due to advantages in sensor technology, these sensors are now small enough to allow an operation with using drones (e.g., DJI Matrice 600 Pro).
-Due to its low weight of 2.83 kg, the Hyperspec Co-Aligned VNIR-SWIR from Headwall enables a 12 to 18-minute flight per battery set, which corresponds to an area coverage of approx. 4.2 ha at an altitude of 80 m and an approximate pixel resolution of 4 cm.
+In order to develop a reliable detection method, a test scenario was set up that was as close to reality as possible.
+For this purpose, several oil drip pans were filled with different soil substrates and mixed with three different types of crude oil and diesel.
+Some of these oil pans were used to simulate false alarms caused by plastic objects in order to provoke unintentional confusion with objects of similar material properties.
+For hyperspectral measurement from the air, Fraunhofer IOSB uses the latest hyperspectral sensor technology, whose ever decreasing weight now even allows installation on drones (e.g. DJI Matrice 600 Pro).
+Due to its low weight of 2.83 kg, the Hyperspec Co-Aligned VNIR-SWIR from Headwall enables a 12 to 18-minute flight per battery set, which corresponds to an area coverage of approx. 4.2 ha at a flight altitude of 80 m and results in an approximate pixel resolution of 4 cm.

 A single flight stripe with 16 oil catch pans, detected oil spills are marked in red.